smchargue/KPICalendarView/readme.md

 >
 > For more information review declarations for ***kpic-data-items*** in the *kpicalendar.scss* file.

 > you can pass a single object to addItem with the same properties listed in the parameters.
-Where obj.key is the required date key, and the other property names are the same as the arguement list.
+Where obj.key is the required date key, and the other property names are the same as the argument list.

 the full method signature is :